crutcher/crutcher.github.io-source/source/Tapestry/index.md

 However, when targeting jobs which should take 5 machines 20 minutes;
 the target optimization time should probably be a great deal shorter.

-## Next

-The next focus will be on developing the mechanics to show that the sharding of convolution operators can be cleanly expressed in index projection functions and graph rewrite rules; and beginning to discuss implicit tensor view, shard, and fusion operators.